 Insurance Information and The Out-of-Network Advantage

-As an out-of-network provider, IPA Physio Atlanta is able to provide high quality Physical Therapy in the context of one-hour, one-on-one treatment sessions.
+As an out-of-network provider, JJPT is able to provide high-quality Physical Therapy in the context of one-on-one treatment sessions without an insurance company dictating the length and interventions provided during your visits.
 We are not constrained by contracts or any third-party requirements that would limit the time we spend with clients or the care we provide.
 This is a unique advantage.

 Your reimbursement is dependent on your particular insurance plan’s out-of-network coverage and subject to your deductible.
 It is in your best interest to understand your insurance and to maximize your insurance reimbursement.

 Most of the time, when you see a Physical Therapist (PT), your insurance benefits will not kick in until you have met your deductible.
 Deductibles are inversely related to premiums – the higher the deductible, the lower the premium (and vice versa).
 Deductibles are typically in the range of $1,000-$3,000 for an individual and $2,000-$6,000 for a family (though this varies significantly from one insurance plan to the next).
 If your deductible is $2,000, this means you will be required to pay $2,000 before your insurance contributes anything.
 After you have spent $2,000 you will be required to pay you co-insurance (usually about 50%) until you meet your out-of-pocket maximum.
 Once you have met your out-of-pocket maximum, your insurance will cover the entirety of your ‘medically necessary’ costs.